wp-plugins/client-proof-visual-editor/readme.txt

 * Ordered Lists
 * Blockquote
 * Link Buttons
+* Horizontal Line
 * More Tag
-* Horizontal Line
 * Remove Formatting
+* Full Screen mode

 = Where are the plugin options? =

 This plugin has no options.
 That is a feature!
-Just activate it and enjoy.
+Just activate it and enjoy the simplicity.

 == Installation ==